It is this time of the year again…

 2. Wear a headlamp

 Once you made sure others can see you, you need to make sure you can see yourself.
 This includes seeing other people as well as the ground underneath you.
-You definitely want to avoid tumbling, falling and spraining an ankle because you did not see the hole in the ground.
+When running in the dark you definitely want to avoid tumbling, falling and spraining an ankle because you did not see the hole in the ground.

 So wear a headlamp.
-I use one by Petzl or the waterproof Black Diamond Storm.
+I use the waterproof Black Diamond Cosmo.

 Whatever headlamp you use, make sure it has a broad strap and fits comfortably.
 It also helps if you wear a headband under it so it is not too hard on your forehead.